Ammar96399/autoscaler/cluster-autoscaler/cloudprovider/aws/CA_with_AWS_IAM_OIDC.md

 #### Prerequisites

-  - An Active EKS cluster (1.14 preferred since it is the latest) against which the user is able to run kubectl commands.
+  - An Active EKS cluster (1.14 preferred since it is the latest) against which the user is able to run sudo k0s commands.
   - Cluster must consist of at least one worker node ASG.

 A) Create an IAM OIDC identity provider for your cluster with the AWS Management Console using the [documentation] .